 Adding Color To The Vintage Armchair

 I painted the wood parts of the chair with two coats of Flamingo chalk mineral paint and highlighted with Fluff using the blending technique.
 Changing plans in midstream isn’t unusual for a furniture painter and that’s just what I did.
 After blending and highlighting, I decided to just go with a solid coat of Flamingo, so I painted over it.

 Layering Colors For Character

 I layered the Caviar (rich black) chalk mineral paint over the Flamingo with a dry brush technique and allowed it to dry.
-With a 220 grit sandpaper I sanded it back just enough to allow the Flamingo to show through and wiped all the left over dust away with a soft cloth so that the Dixie Dirt wouldn’t come in contact with the fabric.
+With a 220 grit sandpaper, I sanded it back just enough to allow the Flamingo to show through and wiped all the leftover dust away with a soft cloth so that the Dixie Dirt wouldn’t come in contact with the fabric.

 Wax and Dixie Dirt

 Here is where the magic happened!
-I added White Wax with a premium chip brush and it immediate changed the black caviar to a soft gray and softened the Flamingo to more of a pink.
+I added White Wax with a premium chip brush and it immediately changed the black caviar to a soft gray and softened the Flamingo to more of a pink.
 That’s what I’m talking about.